Do you want to host a Texas Hold 'Em poker party? Follow these tips and you're almost certain to have a good time.

 Have plenty of poker chips.
 Clay or clay composite chips, weighing 7.5 grams to 13.5 grams each, are terrific but do cost much more than lightweight plastic chips.
 If you shop around, you can get 500 good quality chips for less than $100.

 Determine your chip denominations.
-A typical casino standard is $1 for white, $5 for red, $10 for blue, $25 for green and $100 for black.
+A typical casino standard is $1 for white, $5 for red, $10 for blue, $25 for green, and $100 for black.
 Note that chip denominations don't necessarily have to relate to the cash involved if you are playing for money.
 But if your group is going to include some less experienced or even novice players, you may want to consider working with only two—or even just one—denomination.

 Have "dealer buttons" available, one per table.
 You can buy actual dealer buttons, or just use something distinctive.
-These are used to keep track of the "dealer"—which is important even if you use a single dealer at each table (see the rules of Texas Hold 'Em for more information).
+These are used to keep track of the "dealer"—which is important even if you use a single dealer at each table (check the rules of Texas Hold 'Em for more information).

 Make sure everyone knows the rules ahead of time.
 If they don't, or even if they do but you have some novices, run through at least two hands so they can get the feel of the game.
-It's much different from many other forms of Poker.
+It's much different from many other forms of poker.

 Consider using two decks per table.
 While one is in use, someone can shuffle the second deck (to be used for the next hand) to keep the game moving faster.

 Increase the blinds.
 You can start with blinds at 1 and 2 (or 5 and 10, depending on the denominations of the chips you're using) and move them up every 15 minutes.
 How fast you increase the blinds, and by how much, is determined by how long you want to play and the value of the chips you're using.
 For a longer game or with smaller chip values, increase the blinds less aggressively.
 For a shorter game or with larger chip values, be more aggressive in increasing the blinds.